CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-3.md

      >**Note:** It may take 2-3 minutes for these commands to complete.

-1. Replace the **ENTER_CONNECTION_STRING_FROM_CHALLENGE02_TASK04** placeholder text in the following command with the connection string you recorded in *Challenge 02 Task 04*.
-Enter the command at the Visual Studio Code Terminal window prompt and then select **Enter**.
+1. Replace the **ENTER_CONNECTION_STRING_FROM_CHALLENGE02_TASK04** placeholder text in the following command with the connection string you recorded in *Challenge 02 Task 04* .
+Enter the command at the Visual Studio Code Terminal window prompt and then select **Enter** after the last command.
 These commands create the container app for the back-end app components.

    ```
    az containerapp create --name "backend" --resource-group "Appmod" --environment "$CONTOSO_HOTEL_ENV" --image "$ACR_NAME.azurecr.io/pycontosohotel-backend:v1.0.0" --target-port 8000 --ingress external --transport http --registry-server "$ACR_NAME.azurecr.io" --registry-username "$ACR_NAME" --registry-password "$CONTOSO_ACR_CREDENTIAL" --env-vars "POSTGRES_CONNECTION_STRING='ENTER_CONNECTION_STRING_FROM_CHALLENGE02_TASK04'"